Drastic industry changes often leave HR professionals to pick up the pieces after restructures. Here's how to do it right

 “The broad principle is to be more excited about where you are going than apologetic about where you have been,” McQueen stated.
 “There is a time and place to acknowledge this, but get to the point where the grieving period is over and acknowledge you are leaving behind the past and moving forward.”

 Bridget Beattie, general manager, Right Management, told HRM that supporting departing employees through outplacement services and providing them with skills to help them find work will help boost the morale of remaining employees.

 “It helps people inside the organization say ‘Gee, it is a shame that it happened, but at least they did it well’,” she said.

 Once the dust has settled on the painful process of stripping the organization back, HR must look towards finding the appropriate staff for the organization’s new incarnation.
 HR professionals remaining at the company following a restructure may now be in unfamiliar territory – the new company model may need some tweaks, as well as a new breed of employee that they are unfamiliar with.

 McQueen stressed the importance of hiring those who are ‘different’ during or following a restructure.
 Fitting the company’s model and culture should perhaps be avoided to try to find candidates with unique perspectives and backgrounds.
 HR should also focus on and actively work against their unconscious bias.
 Restructures are a great time to finally embrace diversity, for example.

 Finally, McQueen cited the ‘employee switch’ initiative that Google and Procter & Gamble practice, which involves exchanging employees for a few months.
-This process can bring a fresh perspective into an organisation, as ‘the way things are done around here’ is not engrained in them.
-The result is often the challenging of business practices that have become common-place, revealing both the less obvious weaknesses in the organisation but also a fresh way forward.
+This process can bring a fresh perspective into an organization, as ‘the way things are done around here’ is not engrained in them.
+The result is often the challenging of business practices that have become common-place, revealing both the less obvious weaknesses in the organization but also a fresh way forward.